 I grew up three miles from the CIA and am currently based in Denver, where I work as the Program Director at Chinook Fund, a community foundation that funds grassroots, social justice work across Colorado.

 My books include That Gorgeous Feeling (Coconut Press 2008), Underground National (Factory School Press, 2010), and SOLAR MAXIMUM (Futurepoem Books, 2015) as well as numerous chapbooks, and in the Best American Experimental Writing (BAX) for 2015.
-My fourth full-length collection, No Comet, That Serpent in the Sky Means Noise is forthcoming from Kore Press in 2017.
+My fourth full-length collection, No Comet, That Serpent in the Sky Means Noise is now available from Kore Press.

 I’ve been invited to present work at The Poets House,the Smithsonian Institute’s Asian Pacific American Center, The Asian American Writers’ Workshop, Asian Arts initiative, Naropa University, University of California Santa Cruz, Smith College, San Francisco State University, The Blaffer Museum of Art at the University of Houston, California Institute of the Arts, The Kelly Writers House, Kundiman, Small Press Traffic, Buffalo’s Big Night Out, Dickinson College, Casa Libre en la Solana, The Poetry Project, and numerous other spaces.